palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

     $ fab runserver

-If need be, you can also connect directly to Ubuntu server via ssh:
+You can also connect directly to Ubuntu server via ssh:

 .. code-block:: bash